LamarrSim/poster-eucaifcon24-lamarr/README.md

 ## Acknowledgements

-This work is partially supported by [ICSC – Centro Nazionale di Ricerca in High Performance Computing, Big Data and Quantum Computing](https://www.supercomputing-icsc.it/en), funded by European Union – NextGenerationEU.
+The work presented in this contribution is performed in the framework of Spoke 0 and Spoke 2 of the [ICSC project](https://www.supercomputing-icsc.it/en) - _Centro Nazionale di Ricerca in High Performance Computing, Big Data and Quantum Computing_, funded by the [NextGenerationEU European initiative](https://next-generation-eu.europa.eu) through the [Italian Ministry of University and Research](https://www.mur.gov.it), [PNRR](https://www.italiadomani.gov.it) Mission 4, Component 2: Investment 1.4, Project code CN00000013 - CUP I53C21000340006.

 ## Credits